Advanced-Research-Centre/SetReplace/README.md

 **`EventSelectionFunction`** allows one to evaluate local multiway systems.
 Currently, two values are supported, `"GlobalSpacelike"` and `None`.

 `"GlobalSpacelike"` is the default, and is the single-way evolution.
-"Spacelike" refers to relationships between edges, and "global" means each pair of edges in the evolution is either spacelike or timelike.
-There are no branchlike pairs of edges.
-Equivalently, as soon as an edge is used in an event, it is "disabled", and cannot be used anymore.
+"Spacelike" refers to relationships between edges, and "global" means each edge is only used once in an event.
+As a consequence, there are no branchlike pairs of edges.

 On the other hand, `None` (aka match-all) event selection function matches everything.
 It does not disable edges after they were used, so they can be reused many times (each unique match is only used once though).